 - Lodges – these consist of a permanent structure that can either be self-catering or all-inclusive.
 Although smaller than a hotel, they typically include ensuite bathrooms, swimming pools, and common areas.

 - Tented safari camps – these comfortable tents are large enough to walk around and are furnished with proper beds and include bathrooms with toilets that flush.

 - Mobile tented camps – these furnished tents are transported and set up in remote locations in the reserve.
 These can vary in levels of luxury, but in the majority of cases, there is no running water, thereby offering a more rugged and authentic experience.

 - Private houses – there are private houses located on reserves that open their homes to guests.
-These homes have en-suite bathrooms, living areas and are normally incredibly comfortable.
+These homes have en-suite bathrooms, and living areas and are normally incredibly comfortable.

 Each accommodation option has its pros and cons, but all promise a memorable experience by serving as a home base in the bush.
-With this being said, make sure that you check the quality of the camp, lodge or private house before making a reservation.
+With this being said, make sure that you check the quality of the camp, lodge, or private house before making a reservation.